Sign up now for FREE to read our insider reviews in full Sign Up Now

 Where is Dragon School?

 Dragon School's campus is huge, with stunning views to the hills beyond and a spread of facilities housed in attractive old buildings and up-to-the-minute science, art and music blocks.
 Despite the large number of pupils (585 in the prep, another 215 at the pre-prep just up the road in Summertown), it doesn’t feel the slightest bit overcrowded.
-This abundance of space feels like great preparation for leavers too, when they suddenly become small fish in very big-senior school ponds.
+This abundance of space feels like great preparation for leavers too, when they suddenly become small fish in very big senior-school ponds.

 Headteacher at Dragon School